Hit enter to show more results

 For more thorough instructions, check out our complete step-by-step guide on canceling Avast SecureLine VPN and getting a refund.

-While Avast VPN may lack a free plan, its 60-day free trial, and periodic deals are opportunities to maximize your benefits.
+While Avast VPN may lack a free plan, its 60-day free trial and periodic deals are opportunities to maximize your benefits.
 The 30-day money-back guarantee also adds an extra layer of assurance if you want to test a paid plan.

 Yes, Avast SecureLine VPN is safe.
 The VPN uses the industry-standard AES 256-bit encryption.
 However, its Windows app lacks advanced security features such as multi-hop connections and split tunneling.